RostislavIllyk/CV/README.md

 # cv_projects
 2019 GeekBrains faculty of AI projects:

+- how to solve a problem with self-written tools
 - mysql database for auction
 - real estate price prediction
 - recoloring black/white photos